adlnet/Intro-to-xAPI-Data-Visualization/reporting/README.md

     groupBy: 'timestamp',
     process: function (data, event, opts) {
         // the map/filter functions make sure no funny statements were collected
-        // and ensure all actors have an account and accound name.
+        // and ensure all actors have an actor and actor name.
 The event.in
         // data is the name of the actor clicked.
 We only want to return his data
         // and only if it's not undefined var d = data.contents.map(function(cur, idx, arr) {